Senghenydd

-Senghenydd (Senghennydd, [sɛŋˈhɛnɪð]) is a former mining town in the community of Aber Valley in South Wales, approximately four miles northwest of the town of Caerphilly.
+Senghenydd (Senghennydd, [sɛŋˈhɛnɪð]) is a former mining village in the community of Aber Valley in South Wales, approximately four miles northwest of the town of Caerphilly.
 Historically within the county of Glamorgan, it is now situated in the county borough of Caerphilly.
-In the United Kingdom Census 2001, the population of the Aber Valley was 6,696.
+In the United Kingdom Census 2001, the population of the Aber Valley (which also includes the neighbouring village of Abertridwr) was 6,696.
+The wind farm proposed in 2023 would see the village surrounded by turbines up to 200 metres high.

 Toponym

 The name derives originally from the name Sangan + suffix ydd, probably meaning "the land or territory associated with Sangan".
 The suffix 'ydd' is often used in Welsh, following a personal name, to denote ownership, as in 'Meirionnydd' or 'Eifionydd'.

 Historically the name has appeared in a number of different forms, including: 'Seinhenit' (c.
 1179), 'Seighenith' (c.
 1194), 'Seynghenyth' (1271), 'Senghenyth' (1314), 'Seynthenneth' (1476), 'Seignhenith Suptus et Supra Cayach' (1578–84).

 Alternatively, the name may be a spelling variant, from 1326, of 'Seint Genith', from Saint Cenydd.
 The local church and school have taken this name, as has the nearby 20th-century settlement of Trecenydd.
-According to tradition, St Cennydd built a monastery near the town; although there is no evidence It is also claimed that the area Senghennydd was named after him.
+According to tradition, St Cennydd built a monastery near the village; although there is no evidence It is also claimed that the area Senghennydd was named after him.
 The son of Cennydd, St Ffili, is said to have built a fort in the area, making the name of Caerphilly (Ffili's Fort in the Welsh language).

 History

 Senghenydd was originally a rural farming community, which became industrialised with the discovery of coal in the late 19th century.
-With the closure of the coal pits in the second half of the twentieth century, most people in the town now commute outside the Aber Valley for employment.
+With the closure of the coal pits in the second half of the twentieth century, most people in the village now commute outside the Aber Valley for employment.

 Early history

-The town was also a stronghold for the Welsh during the late 11th century.
-By the 13th century, it remained in Welsh hands and the Welsh chieftain Ifor Bach (hence the name of the local Welsh school in the town).
+The settlement was also a stronghold for the Welsh during the late 11th century.
+By the 13th century, it remained in Welsh hands and the Welsh chieftain Ifor Bach (hence the name of the local Welsh school in the village).
 Ifor Bach's great grandson Llewelyn Bren (Llewelyn ap Gruffudd ap Rhys) was the last Welsh lord of Senghenydd, but lost control of his lands after the six-week siege of Caerphilly Castle and a brief battle at Castell Morgraig, a Welsh-built castle at Cefn-Onn ("Ash Ridge") which was possibly built by the Lords of Senghenydd.

 It is also reputed that Ifor Bach built a medieval castle on the site that is now occupied by Castell Coch.